-At Fujoli, the whole reason we do what we do is to help teams find real, authentic connections.
-We believe strongly that a key component to preventing burnout and fostering wellness in your team isn’t optimizing, lecturing, or strategizing — it’s play.
+At Fujoli, the whole reason we do what we do is to help teams find real, authentic connections, trust and alignment so they can thrive.
+We believe that a key component to preventing burnout and fostering well-being in your team isn’t optimizing, lecturing, or strategizing.

-We use play to break down barriers, which helps you and your team work better, feel better, and be better together.
+We teach skills that break down barriers, which helps you and your team work better, feel better, and be better together.

-So How Smart is this “Smart Play” Thing?
+So How Smart is this “Smart Skill” Thing?

 What’s the purpose?

 Fujoli Labs teach critical skills that help teams thrive.

 Our goals for the design of a Lab are based on three key ideas:

 We tap our years of experience and science-backed research to create a holistic arc to each session, and to the series as a whole.
 Learning is biological.
 We need to experience it, connect with it, feel it in our heart and in our gut, just as much (if not more) than it has to make sense, or stand up to reason.
 That’s not to say that things shouldn’t make sense (although what about 2020 has made any sense?) but that what you feel, what you experience, is what sticks with you.

 It’s all about the feeling, about the why.

 Fujoli believes in multi-sensory aliveness.
 We wake up your team’s senses (smell, touch, taste, vision, hearing, body) and, yes, we do all of that remotely.